JCVogelsberg/Recipes--RoR/README.md

 -As a cook, I want to see recipes ordered by the number of stars they have, so that I can focus on the best ones.

 -As a cook, I want to see some new recipes mixed in with the highest-rated ones, so that I can give new recipes with no or few ratings a try.
-(Hint: make a method that creates an arbitrary weighting between the average number of stars a recipe has, and how old it is.)

--As a cook, I want to search through recipes, so that I can find something with a particular ingredient or word.
-(Hint: use the Textacular gem.)
+-As a cook, I want to search through recipes, so that I can find something with a particular ingredient or word. (use Textacular gem.)